llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

   computed automatically.
 If `acc loop vector` were mapped to `omp parallel for`, `vector_length` with a non-constant-expression argument would be possible.
-* If a variable is gang-shared within an `acc parallel` due to, for example, a `copy` clause there, and if that variable is also involved in a gang reduction specified on a nested `acc loop`, that variable becomes gang-private throughout that `acc parallel` when translated to OpenMP, where the reduction must be specified at the level of the `acc parallel` (`omp target teams`):
-    * This discrepancy is mostly relevant to accesses to that variable within that `acc parallel` before that `acc loop`.
-Within that `acc parallel` after that `acc loop`, it's probably not reasonable to access the variable in either version because the reduction doesn't happen until the end of the `acc parallel`.
-    * It's possible we could fix this by generating some other gang-reduced variable that replaces the original variable within the `acc loop gang`, but the original gang-shared variable remains elsewhere in the `acc parallel`.
-The gang-reduced variable would be initialized as all its private copies are initialized (e.g., 1 in the case of `*`), and we would need some way to combine (just one multiply in the case of `*`) its reduced value back into the shared copy.
-To declare the gang-reduced variable and combine it back into the gang-shared variable, perhaps we'd break `omp target teams` into two directives and add the additional code outside the `omp teams`.
-    * Anyway, to get this right, we first have to understand exactly what OpenACC says about how a gang-shared variable interacts with multiple `acc loop` directives that have gang-reductions for that variable within a single `acc parallel`.
-Does it correspond to the above behavior?
-Experimenting with pgcc 18.4-0, it doesn't seem to.
-Actually, with -ta:tesla, it seems to do exactly what Clacc does now when there's no `copy` clause
-      specified: there's a gang reduction implied on `acc parallel`, and the variable is gang-private within.
-    * Because we have not yet implemented explicit or implicit `copy` clauses, and because OpenACC 2.6 only permits reductions for scalars, such a reduction variable will be `firstprivate` or `private` and thus gang-private, so this issue doesn't affect us yet.
 * A gang reduction specified on an orphaned `acc loop` directive because the enclosing compute construct to which the reduction would normally be applied during translation is not statically visible.
 A